-Users of the studied cluster mainly connect to the antennas located in the East of Abidjan after 6 pm during the working days, while they rarely connect to the same antennas before 6 pm the same days.
-Then it can be assumed that the selected cluster of users groups people living in the same area.
+The selected group of users mainly connects to the antennas located in the East of Abidjan after 6 pm during the working days, while they rarely connect to the same antennas before 6 pm the same days.
+Then, it can be assumed that the selected cluster of users is composed people living in the same area.
 This hypothesis is reinforced by the socioeconomic nature of this part of Abidjan: it is a residential area.
 The contributions to mutual information of the other clusters of antennas are smaller.
 Three areas experience excesses of traffic before 6 pm and lacks after 6 pm.
 They correspond to the business district (Le Plateau), the embassies and universities neighborhood and the industrial zone located in the West of the city.
-The common point of all these areas is their economic activity during the day.
+The common feature of all these areas is their economic activity during the day.
 To sum up, we can assume that the users of the selected cluster are similar in that they live in the same area and work during the week in three localized area of Abidjan.
+Similar observations stand for several other clusters of users - thus we are able to summarize users' mobility behavior.